 For the consideration of CPR a pediatric patient is one that is between 1 and ~13 years of age (the age of puberty).
 Like infants, these patients require a higher compression and breath rate and a changing ratio of compressions to breaths depending on the number of rescuers.

 The quality of chest compressions is the greatest determinant of patient outcomes with all patients.
 For infants, you should be depressing the chest approximately 1/3 of its anteroposterior diameter.
-The goal rate is between 100 and 120 compressions per minute.
+The goal rate of compressions is between 100 and 120 compressions per minute.

 There is a large variation in anatomy between children, leaving the decision on which compression method to use up to the rescuer.
 For extremely small children it may be appropriate to use the infant 2-thumb and 2 finger techniques.
 Moderate-sized children may only need the palm of one hand, while older children will be best served with the traditional 2 handed technique.

 AEDs will also have specialized pediatric pads that are specifically for the smaller size chest of pediatric patients.
 If the pediatric pads are unavailable, you can use adult pads, one placed on the center of the chest and one applied between the shoulder blades on the back.
 In an emergency, adult pads can be used at any age.
 However, it is best to use the pediatric pads whenever possible until at least the age of 8.

 For pediatric patients, use the "sniffing position" with the head tilted back and the chin forward to open the airway.
 Ensure that chest rise is occurring with each breath.
 Elevating the shoulders of the child with a towel roll can help to keep the airway in the ideal position.

 In younger children, copious oral secretions and vomit should be expected, have suction on hand for these situations.